werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

     - werf
 ```

 Pay attention to `werf deploy` command.
-It is the main step in deploying the application and note that:
-* we've passed the `global.env` parameter, which will contain the name of the environment.
-You can access it in `helm` templates as `.Values.global.env` in Go-template's blocks, to configure deployment of your application according to the environment;
-* we've passed the `global.ci_url` parameter, which will contain an URL of the environment.
+It is the main step in deploying the application and note that we've passed the `global.ci_url` parameter, which will contain an URL of the environment.
 You can use it in your `helm` templates e.g. to configure ingress.

+To configure deployment of your application according to the environment you can use `.Values.global.env` variable in Go-template's blocks of your `helm` templates - werf sets `global.env` parameter according to the CI environment.

 #### Review